What’s one to do when a strong comfort food craving strikes while traveling?

 Anyone who likes to eat can attest that she has desired a particular food with a ferocity that outruns self-restraint, and has submitted to the pleasures of this singular, non-substitutable comfort food.

-A comfort food can only be described and known through a feeling.
+Comfort food can only be described and known through a feeling.
 A mug of hot tea may be relaxing and comforting on some level, but that level doesn’t go as deep as the one a real comfort food occupies.
 This food is crave-able; it is relieving to eat it; it is loyally on your plate every other Monday.
-A comfort food often provokes a memory, but not always.
+Comfort food often provokes a memory, but not always.
 But most of all, it is a food that scratches the itch.
 “Ah!
 That’s what I needed.”
 Eat it slowly and savor, or devour it greedily, because you wanted just that.

 After spending seven months in Italy, I have grown into two new comfort foods.
 One is a new fixture and I craved it back in the US for the holidays.
 The other one is only a day old, but it has that quality – you know, the one that gives you relief to eat, happiness and calmness.
 It’s a prime comfort food candidate.

-Friselle are hard pieces of bread that look like a bagel sliced across lengthwise.
-They are dried out until they have potential to chip a tooth.
-Friselle are soaked in water for about a minute, or enough time to let the water saturate the top while leaving the crust crunchy.
+Friselle is hard pieces of bread that look like a bagel sliced across lengthwise.
+They are dried out until they have the potential to chip a tooth.
+Friselle is soaked in water for about a minute, or enough time to let the water saturate the top while leaving the crust crunchy.
 Even this Italian comfort food has become unattainable where I am, which is in northern Italy; only southern Italians know to use the right kind of bread that doesn’t get wet.
 Ugh.